Pipeline Construction: Typical Construction Issues

 - Hydrogen is present in the coating of all E XX10 electrodes, used on many pipeline projects.

-- If using cellulosic electrodes – Allowing sufficient time at temperature to allow any hydrogen to diffuse from the weld (higher preheat temperatures, preheat maintenance, minimum interpass temperature, avoid weld interruption)
+- If using cellulosic electrodes – Allowing sufficient time at temperature to allow any hydrogen to diffuse from the weld (higher preheat temperatures, preheat maintenance, minimum temperature between weld passes "interpass temperature", avoid weld interruption).

 - All pipe installed in a ditch must be installed in a manner that minimizes the introduction of secondary stresses and the possibility of damage to the pipe.
-Multiple sidebooms are typically required to avoid secondary stresses.
-A stress analysis should be performed in advance of lowering to determine how the pipe is to be lowered and to determine the side boom spacing.
-Sideboom spacing is to be in accordance with API 1104, Appendix A, ECA Stress Analysis.
-PHMSA inspection of new pipeline construction has noted instances where an inadequate number of sidebooms have been used to lower the pipe into the ditch.
+Multiple pipe lowering equipment (sidebooms) is typically required to avoid secondary stresses.
+A stress analysis may be performed in advance of lowering to determine how the pipe is to be lowered and to determine the side boom spacing.
+Sideboom spacing is to be in accordance with the national welding standard: API 1104, Appendix A, ECA Stress Analysis.
+PHMSA inspection of new pipeline construction has identified instances where an inadequate number of sidebooms have been used to lower the pipe into the ditch.

 - The pipeline coating must be inspected after lowering to identify any damage.
 Any damaged coating must be repaired prior to backfilling to avoid future corrosion concerns.
 PHMSA inspection of new pipeline construction has noted instances where coating damage would have gone unrepaired without the PHMSA inspector's discovery.